Don’t Bet the House: An Elder Law Attorney’s Property Protection Hints

 A property can be exposed to a Medicaid lien when it is individually owned and that individual owner applies for Medicaid following a move to a nursing home or assisted living.
 This occurs when the Medicaid applicant continues to reside in the facility for a significant time period while still owning the property causing the property to be deemed an available resource.
 Measures such as an Intent to Return Home letter may provide short term protection, but without proper planning only a portion of the home’s equity may be preserved through a sale where there is no spouse or close relative caregiver to transfer the property.

 Planning equals protection when it comes to property.
-Contact Sloan & Feller to schedule a consultation to find out more information.
+Call Sloan & Feller at (845) 621-8640 today to consult an eldercare professional to find out more information.